yodaqua/zato-apitest/README.md

 Linking tests to form complex scenarios
 ---------------------------------------

-Extending zato.apitest and adding custom assertions
+Extending zato-apitest and adding custom assertions
 ---------------------------------------------------

 License
 -------
-[LGPLv3] (./LICENSE.txt) - zato.apitest is free to use in open-source and proprietary programs.
+[LGPLv3] (./LICENSE.txt) - zato-apitest is free to use in open-source and proprietary programs.